 If you’ve traveled internationally, you know that one of the best places to get good deals on everything from produce to souvenirs is open-air markets.
 The hustle and bustle, energy, and chaos create a unique cultural experience.
-Bartering can be a challenge and even a competition among travelers as they try to find out who can get the lowest price.
+Learning how to barter in markets can be a challenge and even a competition among travelers as they try to find out who can get the lowest price.

 1. Take a Local with You